jthorton/double-exp-vdw/inputs-and-results/testing/README.md

 - `transfer-free-energies`: a directory containing the inputs required to perform solvation / transfer free energy calculations of a diverse set of solutes / solvents using the `absolv` package, full results are excluded due to size but a csv is included.

+- `dimer-interaction-energies`: a directory containing the inputs and results of comparing the DE-FF to the DESS66x8 dimer interaction energies using openmm.